Employment

 - Be at least 18 years of age

-- Have a clear driving record (0 – 4 points)
+- Maintain a clear driving record (0–4 points)

-- Successfully comply with our Fitness for Duty policy; including physical ability test, drug screen and physical
+- Successfully complete Fitness for Duty requirements, including a physical ability test, drug screen, and medical physical

 - Pre-employment drug screen